 |Price||More affordable||More expensive|

 Aluminum cookware is a good choice because of its quick heating and elimination of hotspot properties.
-The coating prevents food from coming into touch with the metal core.
-However, it limits the temperature at which the utensils are safe.
-On the other hand, stainless steel utensils can endure high temperatures and have no coatings, making them ideal for many cooking methods.
+The coating prevents food from coming into touch with the metal core, however, it limits the temperature at which the utensils are safe to use.
+Stainless steel utensils, on the other hand, can endure high temperatures and have no coatings, which makes them ideal for many cooking methods.

 Are all stainless steel pans non-toxic?

 Stainless steel is safe to some extent.
 But this cookware is usually made up of nickel and chromium.
 These heavy metals are usually present at safe, low levels or doses.
 However, if you are sensitive or allergic to chromium or nickel, you should avoid using stainless steel.

 What are the side effects of cooking in aluminum?